andykcheng/lmcmd/README.md

 For example:

-lmcmd Find all files starting with abc, search from root
+lmcmd.go "create a file named haha.txt with content of 'hello world'"

  It will output

  ```
- Find all files starting with 'abc' from the root directory (/) and below.
-The '*' is a wildcard character that matches any characters following 'abc'.

- find / -name 'abc*'
+Generating command for mac
+Output from LLM: {
+    "command": "echo 'hello world' > haha.txt",
+    "explanation": "Create a file named haha.txt with the content 'hello world'"
+}
+Command: echo 'hello world' > haha.txt
+Explanation: Create a file named haha.txt with the content 'hello world'

- Command copied to clipboard
+Command copied to clipboard.
  ```